 If you really want to get the party started, sometimes you can have it served with a shot of rum or brandy!

 Fried sweet dough, please!
 Langos was originally a Hungarian specialty that can be found in surrounding countries.
 Others realized how tasty this treat really is and brought it back to their countries.

-There are several topping options for Langos, one of our friends had an entire greek salad on his.
+There are several topping options for Langos.
+One of our friends had an entire greek salad on his.
 In Prague, they typically top it with ketchup and cheese.
 Naturally, in Germany, they have sauerkraut as an option.
 I suggest getting one and splitting them, as they are rather large and filling.

 Related Articles: Things to do in Budapest

 There won’t be a European Christmas market without SEVERAL sausage stands.
 Sausages are a part of life in this part of the world.
-Not only are the sausages super tasty, but an affordable dinner!
+Not only are the sausages super tasty, but they are an affordable dinner!
 Sausages will vary from country to country, but one thing that is common is they are all delicious.
-Get your sausage on a plate or in a bun, top it with traditional mustards or good ole ketchup.
+Get your sausage on a plate or in a bun, and top it with traditional mustards or good ole ketchup.

 It wouldn’t be Christmas without Christmas cookies.
 Gingerbread cookies are the king of Christmas cookies in Europe, sorry Oreos.
-The cookies so beautiful you won’t want to eat them.
+The cookies are so beautiful you won’t want to eat them.
 Gingerbread cookies make beautiful tree decorations as well.
 The elaborate Gingerbread houses are sold at reasonable prices.
 The only trick is figuring out how to get one back to the United States without eating it!

-No matter what you eat at the Christmas markets in Europe I am sure it will be tasty.
+No matter what you eat at the Christmas markets in Europe, I am sure it will be tasty.
 Just being in Europe at this time of year will make for a magical visit.
-We’d love to hear your favorite foods to try at the Christmas markets, leave a comment below.
+We’d love to hear your favorite foods to try at the Christmas markets.
+Leave a comment below.